netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

       traffic that should not be permitted, or deny traffic that should be permitted.
 The former may result in a DoS attack, or compromise a device.
 The latter may result in a DoS attack.
+ : These sets are defined with "nacm:default-deny-write" tagging.

 Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus